Introduction to asking for payment

 Popular payment processors that are easy to deploy and require low transaction fees include PayPal and Stripe, which are available internationally.

-While you shouldn’t judge a book by its cover, customers are more likely to pay businesses that provide clean and aesthetically pleasing invoices.
+While you shouldn’t judge a book by its cover, our findings show that customers are more likely to pay businesses that provide clean and aesthetically pleasing invoices.
 When invoices are inaccurate and hard to read, customers may become discouraged from settling them or following up to ask questions.

 An invoicing tool can help keep your documents consistent and automatically save information for repeat customers.
 Automated tools can also reduce the risk of human error and provide quick reminder options through email, phone calls, or SMS.